How to: Install front and rear dashcam for Ford Explorer Platinum

 Step 3: Removing the side piece of the dashboard

-This was surprisingly easy.
-All I did was insert a slim trim remover, pry, and then it popped out.
+This step was surprisingly simple.
+All I did was insert a slim trim removal tool, gently pry the side piece, and it popped out easily.

 Step 4: Wiring to the front camera